 If your current payment plans are too expensive for you to pay, there may be some room to negotiate.
 Contact the card companies and lenders, explain your situation, and ask if you can work out more realistic payment plans.
 Once in place, these payment plans should help you avoid late payments that can continue to drag down your credit rating.

 It may also be possible to pay off your balance completely for less than the total cost.
 If you can afford a large lump sum, you may be able to negotiate to pay off a large amount of credit card debt all at once.

 You’ll want to build up positive accounts on your credit report to offset the bad.
 There are quite a few ways you can do this, and the right actions for you to take will depend on your particular situation.

 Credit cards can have a profound impact on your credit, and that impact can be positive or negative.
 Take some time to learn how to build credit with credit cards, and see if any of those strategies will work for you.

 Q&A Video: What are the Easiest and Most Effective Ways to Build Credit?

 Step 5: Wait

-The only thing that will remove valid negative entries on your credit report is time.
-Late payments, accounts turned over to collections, and so on will remain on your credit report for seven years.
+In general, the only thing that will remove valid negative entries on your credit report is time.
+Late payments, accounts turned over to collections, and so on will typically remain on your credit report for seven years.
 In rare cases you may be able to get valid late payments removed, but you shouldn’t count on it.

 There is nothing to do about those entries except to wait until they are removed from your report automatically.
 Once they do come off, you’ll see your credit scores go up.